iwanders/vpn_infrastructure/server/README.md

 VPN network and is intended at the OpenVPN clients gets routed to the correct OpenVPN instances.
 The ip addresses in this file should thus correspond to those in the OpenVPN start script and their configurations.

+## sslh
+Sits in front of everything, binds tcp on port 443 and forwards to the appropriate services on the internal docker lan.

 ## Helper scripts